 Each series have different price points, use different wood combinations and are available in different shapes and some with and some without electronics.
 Some models within the series will have cutaways and others will be without cutaways.

-Check out more on some of these series at the link below:
+Check out more on some of these series in my blog: Acoustic Guitar Brand Series Features

 One Last Note About Seagull Guitars